 I am told that you don’t eat the houses, that they remain in a plastic bag in your attic or on garage shelves to use as Christmas decorations for the next 30 years till your surviving children throw them out.

-I buy a couple of raffle tickets to support the cause.
+I buy a couple of raffle tickets to support the good cause.

 Kids without parents or a house to live in remind me of Ms. Sue’s in Haiti.